List of ambassadors of Spain to Sudan

 The ambassador of Spain to Sudan is the official representative of the Kingdom of Spain to the Republic of the Sudan.
 It is also accredited to the State of Eritrea and the Republic of South Sudan.

 In October 1963, Spain appointed its ambassador in Cairo as envoy extraordinary and minister plenipotentiary to Sudan.
 Diplomatic relations were formally established on 20 February 1964 and, in February 1967, a non-resident embassy was established in Khartoum.
 In 1970 a chargé d'affaires, Julián Ayesta, dependent on the embassy in Cairo, was posted in the Sudanese capital and, three years later, the first resident ambassador was appointed.

 The embassy was closed in 1992 and its services were transferred to the ambassador to Egypt.
 In 2006, Spain reopened its embassy in Khartoum after almost 14 years, but it was closed again in 2023 due to the battle of Kartoum.
 Since then, the ambassador resides in Cairo.
+In February 2026, the government appointed a special envoy for Sudan instead of an ambassador to Sudan, South Sudan and Eritrea.
+In August 2026, the special envoy was formally appointed as ambassador.

 After the independence of South Sudan, it is also accredited to this country.